 2. Maximum Horsepower RPM: Before the shift is 154.8 pounds feet while after is 148.7 pounds feet.
 We won't shift yet.

 3. Maximum RPM (Redline): Before the shift is 139 pounds feet while after is 138.6 pounds feet.
 In this case, the transmission output torque is the same before and after the shift so we should shift here.
 This shift point also corresponds with the maximum permissable rpm.

 We could evaluate the other gear shift points as well, but for all of them, the maximum rpm shiftpoint is best.

-The bottom line is that for gas powered engines, maximum rpm (redline) is the best shiftpoint for maximum acceleration.
-However, as most gas powered engines have maximum horsepower rpm closely below maximum rpm, it makes little difference if you shift early at that point.
+The bottom line is that for normal engines, maximum rpm (redline) is the best shiftpoint for maximum acceleration.
+However, as most engines have maximum horsepower rpm closely below maximum rpm, it makes little difference if you shift early at that point.
 For diesel engines which produce their maximum torque well below maximum rpm, it might make sense to shift earlier.
 Only an evalution of the engine torque and transmission ratios will tell for sure.